smazz/SpecialCharDataCleaner/README.md

 # SpecialCharDataCleaner
-<i>This is a resting Flask app that will remove problematic characters from data with different schemas</i>
+*This is a resting Flask app that will remove problematic characters from data with different schemas*

 <br />
 This app is built for use on Windows and you can use PyInstaller